-□ DVHA cannot be contacted; or • DVHA's representative and the treating physician cannot agree concerning the enrollee's treatment and DVHA does not have a physician available for consultation.
-In this situation, D must allow the treating physician to continue with care of the enrollee until DVHA physician
+- DVHA does not respond to a request for pre-approval within one hour; - · DVHA cannot be contacted; or - DVHA's representative and the treating physician cannot agree concerning the enrollee's treatment and DVHA does not have a physician available for consultation.
+In this situation, DVHA must allow the treating physician to continue with care of the enrollee until DVHA physician is reached or the enrollee is discharged.